NikolayS/file_copier/README.md

 # file_copier
 Simple file copier: for a file given by URL, saves it locally.
 Also supports file uploads.
 Written in PHP.

+If you are going to use with to store images, consider using https://github.com/NikolayS/image_resizer which is able to resize images on the fly and fully compatible with this project.

 ## Installation
 Installation is straightforward:
 * configure a new host in your Nginx/Apache/etc